Does decaffeinated coffee have caffeine in it?

 So, in essence, the caffeine in a cup of decaffeinated coffee is negligible.

-Let’s analyse the caffeine levels of the three leading decaffeination process as follows:
+Let’s analyse the caffeine levels of the three leading decaffeination process as follows - in order of lowest caffeine to highest caffeine levels:

 The Swiss Water Decaf Process is certified 99.9% caffeine free and uses only water (no chemicals) to decaffeinate the beans.